speasley/jquery.occasions/README.md

 ### Aug 8, 2014 v0.0.2: Yoho

 * Country setting bugfix
-* Support for nth weekday occasions (eg. Mother's Day, Second Sunday of May)
+* Support for nth weekday occasions (eg. Mother’s Day, Second Sunday of May)
 * Support for the weekday preceding a date (eg. Victoria Day, Monday before May 25)
 * Add Canadian and Christian nth weekday occasions
 * Remove Christian Easter occasions because they are based on moon cycles and beyond the scope of my interest in writing this plugin